Federal Reserve Watch: Looking Toward 2017

 It is hard to see how the Fed could support raising its policy rate of interest any higher without further reductions.
 But, it appears to me that they have used the "temporary" tools, the use of Treasury deposits and reverse repurchase agreements, about as much as they can.

-This would mean…to me…that sometime in this next year officials at the Federal Reserve are going to have to begin to use open market operations once again.
+This would mean… to me… that sometime in this next year, officials at the Federal Reserve are going to have to begin to use open market operations once again.
 But, how they will decide this and how they will do it is totally unknown at this time.

 I think that the basic scenario for the Fed will be to raise its policy rate at least twice in 2017 and to continue to reduce excess reserve balances during the year.
-How it will conduct its operations…whether through more normal open market operations or through the "temporary" tools it has been using…will be the interesting thing to watch for.
+How it will conduct its operations… whether through more normal open market operations or through the "temporary" tools it has been using… will be the interesting thing to watch for.

 Finally, it will be interesting to see how Federal Reserve officials react to or support a stronger US dollar in 2017.
 The world economy is more open than ever before.
 The value of a country's foreign exchange rate is going to play a larger and larger part in the central bank's decision making.